-Anne Smithfield genuinely smiled for the first time during their conversation.
-It transformed her face from almost plain to beautiful.
+Anne genuinely smiled for the first time during their conversation; it transformed her face from almost plain to beautiful.
 Guilt bubbled up in Robert’s stomach.

-"Lady Danfield has been so kind to us.
-It's my pleasure to see to her comfort," Anne said.
+“Lady Danfield has been very kind to us.
+It’s my pleasure to see to her comfort,” Anne said.

 Robert snorted.
-"Only if you don't cross her.
-She can be quite acerbic."
+“Only if you don’t cross her.
+She can be quite acerbic.”

-"I agree.
-If you will excuse me, sir."
+“If you will excuse me, sir.”

-She was lying about her brother, Robert thought as he watched her leave the room, closing the door behind her.
-His plan for revenge had just definitely become more complicated.
+Robert watched Anne leave the room; she closed the door behind her.
+She was lying about her brother, he was sure of that.
+His plan for revenge had just become much more complicated.

 #

-Anne stood on the other side of door, deep in thought over the strange conversation she had just had with Mr. Matthews.
-He knew her brother.
-Fairly well, if his comments were any indication.
-And Robert Matthews didn't like Sir John any more than she did.
+Anne paused on the other side of door, deep in thought over the strange conversation she’d just had with Mr. Matthews.
+He knew her brother fairly well, if his comments were any indication.
+And she was almost sure that Mr. Matthews didn’t like Sir John any more than she did.

-Mr. Matthews also knew she was lying about the gifts and cards.
-She had said it to avoid the pity that usually came with the truth.
-She could take just about anything but pity.
-Anne made her way to the kitchen, needing a cup of tea.
+Mr. Matthews also knew she was lying about the gifts and letters.
+Anne had lied to avoid the pity that usually came when she told the truth about her relationship with her brother; she loathed being pitied more than anything else.
+Anne gathered herself together and made her way to the kitchen for a much-needed cup of tea.

-"Now, what has put that frown on that pretty face, Miss Smithfield?"
+“Now, what’s put that frown on your pretty face, Miss Smithfield?”
 Mrs. Fellows, the cook, asked as she waddled in from the pantry.

-"Nothing,” Anne said simply.
+“Nothing,” Anne said simply.

-"She just came from the library with Mr. Matthews," the maid explained, following Anne into the kitchen.
+“She just came from the library with Mr. Matthews,” the maid offered, following Anne into the kitchen.

-"I'll not have you gossiping, Mabel," Mrs. Fellows said sharply.
+“I’ll not have you gossiping, Mabel,” Mrs. Fellows said sharply.